|December 8, 1975

 He was able to bounce back a little in 2005, although he didn’t finish any better in the final standings.
-That year, Harvick scored his first NASCAR sweep at Bristol Motor Speedway, in April 2005, winning the NASCAR Xfinity Series race and the NASCAR Cup Series race on the same weekend.
+That year, Harvick scored his first NASCAR sweep at Bristol Motor Speedway, in April 2005, winning the Xfinity Series race and the Cup Series race on the same weekend.
 That marked his only Cup win that season.

 Harvick’s only win of the 2007 NASCAR Cup season came when he persevered to the very end and slipped by Mark Martin to win his first Daytona 500.
 Harvick finished the 2007 season in 10th place, gaining four top-fives, and 15 top-10s in addition to his dramatic victory at Daytona in February.
 He also won the All-Star race, which was his first ever non-points victory.

-Harvick made the Chase for a third consecutive year in 2008 but continued a winless streak that had lasted since the previous year’s season opener.
+Harvick made the playoffs for a third consecutive year in 2008 but continued a winless streak that had lasted since the previous year’s season opener.
 His solid season that resulted in him finishing fourth in the points for the second time in his career saw him post seven top fives and 19 top 10s.

 Harvick’s 2009 season appeared to start well as he won the Budweiser Shootout and finished fourth a few weeks later at Atlanta, but that ended up being his last top five for the next 21 races.
-He ended up posting his second-worst finish in points in 2009 (19th) after failing to qualify for the Chase for the first time since 2005 and failing to win a race for the second straight season.
+He ended up posting his second-worst finish in points in 2009 (19th) after failing to qualify for the playoffs for the first time since 2005 and failing to win a race for the second straight season.

 Harvick bounced back well in 2010, leading the point standings for much of the regular season.

-Harvick scored three wins, 16 top-five and 26 top-10 finishes in a season that saw him dominate the 26-race regular season and head into the Chase trying to give Childress his first Cup title since 1994.
+Harvick scored three wins, 16 top-five and 26 top-10 finishes in a season that saw him dominate the 26-race regular season and head into the post-season trying to give Childress his first Cup title since 1994.

 He ultimately came up short, ending up 41 points behind champ Jimmie Johnson but not before giving a valiant effort that went all the way to the season finale at Homestead-Miami Speedway.

 Harvick had six top 10s during the post-season title series.
-But a 32nd-place finish at Talladega Superspeedway sealed his fate and he ended the year third in the Chase … behind champion Tony Stewart and runner-up Carl Edwards.
+But a 32nd-place finish at Talladega Superspeedway sealed his fate and he ended the year third in the playoffs … behind champion Tony Stewart and runner-up Carl Edwards.

 Harvick finished with 19 top 10s in 36 starts.
-The wins came at Auto Club Speedway and Martinsville Speedway on consecutive weekends, at Charlotte Motor Speedway in the Coca-Cola 600 and in the regular-season finale at Richmond International Raceway in September.
+The wins came at Auto Club Speedway and Martinsville Speedway on consecutive weekends, at Charlotte Motor Speedway in the Coca-Cola 600 and in the regular-season finale at Richmond Raceway in September.

 Harvick also started 13 Xfinity Series races, winning at Richmond and Texas.
 And in three Truck Series starts, he had one victory – at Martinsville Speedway in March.